-Data products are uniquely identified by the combination of ShortName and VersionID within the CMR.
-Data producers can also specify a product_version as an Attribute Convention for Data Discovery (ACDD) global attribute [18].
+Data products are uniquely identified by the combination of ShortName and VersionID within the CMR [18].
+Data producers can also specify a product_version as an Attribute Convention for Data Discovery (ACDD) global attribute [79].
 In most cases, the product_version and VersionID are identical although there may be some exceptions to this (e.g., when selected files associated with a limited reprocessing of data have a different value for the product_version).
-However, if reprocessed data files have significant differences in terms of science content, then these files should be organized into a separate data product having a different VersionID.
+However, if reprocessed data files have significant differences in terms of science content, then these files should be organized into a separate data product with a different VersionID.
 Guidance for setting version numbers should be sought from the assigned DAAC.

 The software version used to generate a data product is specified via the CMR attribute PGEVersion.
-If possible, it is useful to use the same version for the data product (product_version) as for the algorithm software used to generate the product (PGEVersion), to avoid confusing the data product users.
+In most cases, the product_version and the PGEVersion differ.